dash-rai/karthiknayak.github.io/about.md

  Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program. <cite>-Linux Torvalds</cite>
 </div>

-A Linux enthusiast and all time coder, Studying CSE in Banglore.
+A Linux enthusiast and all time coder, Studying CSE in Bangalore.
 Adores the C language, and anything dealing with low level programming.
 Loves solving math puzzles, always thinking in terms of equations.

 Logical thinker | Optimist | Full of Himself.